Brazilian airline Azul has just announced their third US destination, New York.

 AD8701 New York to Viracopos departing 11:30PM arriving 10:30AM (+1 day)

 The new flight is already on sale.
-Azul has a partnership with both JetBlue and United.
-So if you are looking to redeem miles for travel on Azul, then booking through United MileagePlus is the best option (though they don’t seem to have access to much business class award availability).
+Azul has a partnership with JetBlue, United, and Air Canada.
+So if you are looking to redeem miles for travel on Azul, then booking through Air Canada Aeroplan is the best option.
 Fortunately Azul also has fairly reasonable paid fares, including in business class.